inigo-llc/guides/software-development-lifecycle/README.md

-# New Projects
+# Software Development Life-Cycle

 This covers the Software Development Life-Cycle for Wildland Projects.
-This si not a strict workflow; instead it is a guideline for how projects should be done.
-The most important principle is that we are an Agile shop and we can adapt to what works for each client to meet their needs.
+This is not a strict workflow; instead it is a guideline for how projects could be completed.
+The most important principle is that we are an [Agile](/prime-directives#agile-manifesto) shop and we can adapt to what works for each client to meet their needs.

 *If a project is struggling, consider if the workflow here is causing a problem and let the team know ASAP.
 If the problem can be resolved by following the workflow more strictly then ask for help implementing it for the team.*